• Home

 (Source: Saakashvili lays blame for crisis firmly on Russia, by Jan Cienski, Financial Times, August 25, 2008)

-So far we have seen Saakashvili rolling in dirt in Gori, as he was trying to evade an imaginary Russian helicopter; we’ve seen him chewing on his necktie as he was preparing to deliver a speech to journalists in Tbilisi; we’ve seen Saakashvili accuse Gorbachev on Larry King Live of being a KGB propaganda agent; and, of course, who can forget Saakashvili’s televised PR appearances in his Tbilisi office decorated with EU and US flags.
+So far we have seen Saakashvili in Gori, as he was trying to evade an imaginary Russian helicopter; we’ve seen him as he was preparing to deliver a speech to journalists in Tbilisi; we’ve seen Saakashvili accuse Gorbachev on Larry King Live of ; and, of course, who can forget Saakashvili’s televised PR appearances in his Tbilisi office decorated with EU and US flags.

 Needless to say, by denying the history of what happened in South Ossetia on August 7-8, Saakashvili compromises the ceasefire agreement and everyone who stood behind it, including Sarkozy and Rice.
 If the Kremlin wishes so, it can easily portray Saakashvili’s latest statements as yet another reason why Russian peacekeepers need protection from the Tbilisi madman.